waynehoover/s3_direct_upload/README.md

 ```

 #### Successfull upload
-When a file has been successfully to S3, the `s3_upload_complete` is triggered on the form.
+When a file has been successfully uploaded to S3, the `s3_upload_complete` is triggered on the form.
 A `content` object is passed along with the following attributes :

 * `url`       The full URL to the uploaded file on S3.
 * `filename`  The original name of the uploaded file.